CharmingBeetle/Portfolio/README.md

 ## 🚀 Deployment

-This portfolio is deployed on Netlify with automatic form handling for the contact form.
+This portfolio was made as part of the Udemy course Angela Yu's Complete Web Development Bootcamp.
+It is deployed on Netlify with automatic form handling for the contact form.

 ---